OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ### Debug

-- If debugging for desktop, use `npm start desktop -- --app excel`.
-You can also use `npm stop desktop -- --app excel` to stop debugging.
+- If debugging for desktop, use `npm run start:desktop`.
+You can also use `npm run stop` to stop debugging.

-- If debugging online, use `npm start web`.
+- If debugging online, use `npm run start:web`.
 You'll need to manually open a new workbook using Excel Online and insert your add-in (for help, see the following note).
 Select **F12** to use your browser's debugging tools.

 > [!NOTE]
 > To insert your add-in in Excel Online,  select **Insert | Office Add-ins**.
 This opens a pop-up window where you can select **Manage My Add-ins | Upload Add-in**.
 Browse for the manifest file of your add-in and select **Upload**.